jeffvaccaro/jeffvaccaro.github.io/_posts/2025-01-01-year-end-review.md

 Today, I am right where I'm supposed to be.
 I'm at a new company, in a new position.
 There are challenges that I've never faced before, but I wake up every day excited to try to solve those issues.
 I work with people that I learn from on a daily basis, and I feel honored and grateful to be where I'm at.
 I am enjoying the process of building something new and exciting but from a totally different perspective than where I've spent the majority of my career.

 On 1/1/24, there was a certain level of uncertainty and some fear.
-On 1/1/25, there is still uncertainty (of course), but no fear and that is huge difference!
+On 1/1/25, there is still uncertainty (of course), but much less fear and that is huge difference!

-Happy 2025!
+**Happy 2025!**